Fichar-io/micropython-fichario-daemon/README.md

 ## Documentation

-For detailed documentation and more information on the `Fichario` class and its methods, refer to the official [Fichario documentation](https://example.com/documentation).
+For detailed documentation and more information on the `Fichario` class and its methods, refer to the official [Fichario documentation](https://fichar.io/documentation#/MQTTBroker).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.